Fiordarancio/pitcher/README.md

 The folder `test` contains a bunch of tests that, using special network and input configuration, are meant to check performances and find errors.
 We start testing if the network learns simple problems, like AND, OR, XOR and character identification.
 All programs with `hello_` as prefix indicate test programs: descriptions can be found in the files.
 The program `pitcher3` is a test too, but kept in the main directory: generally it is useful for tuning microphone boosting of your pc (try `alsamixer`).

 ### Data folders
-The folder `pitches_32f` containes `.wav` files that record some pitches of digital piano.
-They are used to extract samples for training.
-You can add more samples downloading them from the internet too: it helps making the traning stronger.
+The folder `wav_32f` containes `.wav` files that record some pitches of digital piano.
+They can be used to extract samples for training.
+You can add more samples downloading them from the internet too: it helps making the traning stronger. **NOTE:** wavs are provided 32bit `float` sampled at 44100.
+Other formats are not supported.
-Since in this version we do not implement an automatic procedure for reading all files in a folder and categorize them by name (to know the pitch), if you want to add more files to enlarge your training set, first make sure that they have single-channel 32-bit format sampled at 44.100 KHz.
-When the files are loaded, add their names in order of pitch into `train.c`.

 The folder `logs` is meant to contain relevant files about the last training that has been launched (`<executable_name>.txt`) and saved weights and error values, which can be plot using python utilities.
 All log files are generated automatically and overwritten by programs.
 Use `plot_err.py` with `hello_<test_name>_[glb/loc]err.txt` to plot error during training under certain conditions.